ffbeast/ffbeast.github.io/docs/en/joystick_manual_ffbeast_commander.md

 - Input flight module name (just copy paste it from **Flight module** field when mission is running)
 - Save profile.

-Next time game will be running with that module and  **Enable automatic profile activation** is selected profile will be activated automatically
+Next time game will be running with that module and  **Enable automatic profile activation** checkbox is selected - profile will be activated automatically.

 {: .important }
 > **Important!**
 >
 > Profile with same game selected, same flight module and same profile comment **will be overwritten**.
 > Alternating profile comment you can make several profiles for single flight module.
+>
-> **First profile in list will be automatically selected when module detected.**
+> **First profile in list matching criteria will be automatically selected when module detected.**

 ## Effects

-## Telemetry override
+## Telemetry
+This section has dual functionality.

+- Output generic telemetry data received by software.
+- Emulate telemetry data for effect testing purpose.

+To start telemetry emulation just switch **Enable telemetry data override** checkbox and move sliders to desired values.

+{: .important }
+> **Important!**
+>
+> Only common telemetry data is output there and can be emulated.
+Game and module specific data is not available there!

 # Game support
 ## DCS